 Mid-September to mid-November is also a great time to go as the temperature gets cooler and the summer crowds start to disappear making hotels cheaper.

-For my Savannah bachelorette party, I went in the third week of March.
+For my Savannah bachelorette party, I went in the third week of March since my Connecticut wedding was in May.
 The weather was great!
 It was around 70 degrees with plenty of sunshine except for one morning when it was a bit rainy and cool.

 Where to stay in Savannah for a bachelorette party all depends on how many people you have in your party.
 You can either get an Airbnb that houses everyone, or grab a couple of hotel rooms.